 Single-leg circles are one of the Pilates exercises that work the lower body.
 To do this exercise, lie on your back with one leg raised straight into the air.
 Pull in your abdominal muscles to anchor your body.
 Lower one leg straight down and cross it over the other hip.
 Sweep the leg around in a small circle, and then raise it back up into the air.
 Repeat 10 times on each leg.

 Everything begins with the core.
 Core muscles stabilize segments of the body, act as a shock absorbor for the whole body, maintain functional (working) posture, and allow for motions such as flexion and rotation.
 Improving your core through regular resistance exercises, experts pledge, can improve overall mobility.
-Core … Read More
+Core exercises for elderly … Read More